Philadelphia-Lawyers-for-Social-Equity/etl-db-env/README.md

 * **Username** as `POSTGRES_USER`, by default: `postgres`
 * **Password** as `POSTGRES_PASSWORD`, by default `changeme`

+# Docket Scrapping
+If you have not already `mkdir -p etl/data/tmp/` then extract the sample_dockets.zip into that directory.

+The current state of the docket scrapping process will be found in a Jupyter notebook image.

 ---
 [See the Wiki for additional information](https://github.com/Philadelphia-Lawyers-for-Social-Equity/etl-db-env/wiki)